foxanna/flutter_theme_workshop/workshop/03.1_texts_icons/instructions.md

 )
 ```

-With this change, all application icons would be lime and half-transparent.
+With this change, all application icons would become lime and half-transparent.

 ## IconButton style

 `Icon` widgets are not interactive.
 For interactive icons, Flutter has a dedicated `IconButton` widget.
-The above customization also affects the look of `IconButton` widgets, so this button would also become lime:
+The above customization also affects the look of `IconButton` widgets, so any button like this would also become lime:

 ```dart
 IconButton(